any-docs/css/content/guides/custom_functions_and_mixins/using_custom_functions/index.md

 }
 ```

 The data type of each parameter is specified after the parameter name, and the data type of the `result` is specified just before the opening curly brace, preceded by the `returns` keyword.
-The {{cssxref("type()")}} function is used to specify a data type.
+The `type()` function is used to specify a data type.

 Note that, in cases where you are only specifying a single data type, you can omit the `type()` syntax and just write the type as a shorthand: